Ancient Pterosaur Depictions

 To the left is a portrayal from a Saxon shield mount which reveals a pterosaur-like creature at rest.
 The wings that are folded back along its scaled sides, a long beak full of teeth, head crest, and an unmistakable tail vane all make the depiction compelling.
-The flying reptile widfloga (or far-ranging flyer) was known to the Saxons and this shield-boss came from their Sutton Hoo burial site.
+The flying reptile widfloga (or far-ranging flyer) was known to the Saxons and this shield-boss came from their Sutton Hoo burial site (500-600 AD).
 It is displayed at the British Museum (click to enlarge).
 Yet another compelling Medieval winged dragon depiction is at the Château Azay-le-Rideau in central France, an edifice that was built in the early 1500s.
 Exhibited there is a fascinating tapestry depicting what looks like a pterosaur fighting a lion (click to enlarge).
 It seems that the flying dragon’s front feet might even be correctly incorporated into the wing.
 The amazing detail of this work also shows the headcrest, toothy jaw, long tail, and even the anus.

 Outside St. Peter’s Basilica in Rome there are a number of winged dragon depictions.
 The one shown to the left is particularly like a pterosaur.
 Note the headcrest, bat-like wings with three claws, and four claws on each foot.
 These were popularized by Pope Gregory XIII in the late 1500s when he adopted the winged serpent or dragon as his symbol or coat of arms.
 According to the Greek mythology a heroic figure named Jason, son of Aeson, captured a golden fleece that was guarded by a hissing dragon.
 This legend of Jason charming the Dragon is memorialized in a beautiful painting (see right) by the multi-talented European artist Salvator Rosa in the 1663-1664 timeframe.
 It is a good likeness of a pterosaur, drawn long before the flying reptiles were discovered by an Italian naturalist in the 1780s.
 From where did Rosa get this inspiration?